briancaffey/django-step-by-step/README.md

 ## Deployment

-This project can be deployed to multiple live environments including:

-- AWS ECS
-- AWS EKS
-- docker swarm cluster (planned)
+This project focuses on deployment to AWS using Elastic Container Service.

 ### AWS ECS